 Partner Camp with John Bunker Sands Wetland Center

 Get your muck boots on and head to the wetlands!
 Spend three days at the Dallas Zoo exploring the Texas native animals all around us, then spend two days at the John Bunker Sands Wetland Center experiencing the science of wetlands and getting up close to Texas wildlife.
 This weeklong camp includes a staff-supervised sleepover Thursday night at the Wetland Center, where campers will discover just what comes out in the wetlands at night.
 Camp concludes after lunch on Friday with a Family Showcase.
+Monday through Wednesday drop-off is at the Zoo and Thursday drop-off is at John Bunker Sands in Seagoville.
 No AfterCamp care is available the Friday after the overnight.
 Cost: $240/members, $265/non-members.

 |Grade Levels: 9th-12th|

 Find out what it takes to be an animal keeper, veterinarian, trainer, and the many other positions at the Dallas Zoo.
 Go behind the scenes and meet Zoo professionals, who will teach campers the dynamics of their careers.
 This unique weeklong camp gives animal enthusiasts valuable hands-on knowledge.
 Cost: $240/members, $265/non-members

 *Registrations must be completed during single registration session.

 We strictly enforce grade level requirements.
 Campers enrolled in the wrong grade level will be removed from the camp without a refund.
 They will be given the opportunity to enroll in the appropriate grade level camp and placed on the waitlist if the appropriate camp is sold out.